Updated: August 7, 2025

 Step 1: Set customer service goals

-Your customer service plan should have goals that are tied to the overall business strategy.
-We'll need those goals to perform a gap analysis and ultimately write the plan.
+Your customer service plan should have specific, measurable goals that are tied to the overall business strategy.
+You'll need those goals to perform a gap analysis and ultimately write the plan.

-These statements are too vague to be clear goals that change behavior and drive performance.
+These statements are too vague.
+They aren’t clear enough to measure, change behavior, and drive performance.
 Some, like "conduct customer service training," aren't even goals at all.
-They're activities.
+They're tasks or activities.

 Your customer service plan should be based on at least one SMART goal.
 This gives you and your team a specific target to focus on achieving.